sjbennett123/polarlarp/content/rules/rulebook.md

 “Never!” you reply, jumping in and taking the foul creature by surprise.
 His yelp of pain as your dagger slices his chest is very satisfying.. .but he’s still up!Perhaps running away might be a good option.

 The goblin senses your apprehension and follows with a flurry of attacks.
-You are able to block most of them, but one lands its target,

-cutting through your torn shirt and releasing a spray of blood.
+You are able to block most of them, but one lands its target,cutting through your torn shirt and releasing a spray of blood.
 The goblin laughs triumphantly.

 That does it!
 This really sparks your anger and you lunge in like a mad man, hacking away at the green-skinned creature.
 This is more than he can take, and he falls to the ground.
 You stand there breathing heavily for a minute, and then you lean over him and search him.